Lidizz/studyhub-client/README.md

 - **Maven**: For building the Spring Boot backend
 - **PostgreSQL**: Version 15 or higher
 - **Git**: For cloning the repository
-- **Code Editor**: Developed with Webstorm oand IntelliJ IDEA but any editor can work
+- **Code Editor**: Developed with Webstorm and IntelliJ IDEA but any editor can work

 ## Setup Instructions